 Food Storage Without Plastic – the Fridge

 I store most of my fruit and vegetable items in the crisper.
-Some veggies, such as carrots, courgettes and cucumbers have a tendency to go floppy, so I store these in a rectangular glass Pyrex container with a lid.
+Some veggies, such as carrots, courgettes, and cucumbers have a tendency to go floppy, so I store these in a rectangular glass Pyrex container with a lid.
 I also find delicate fresh herbs like coriander and basil store better in a container with a lid, as do salad leaves.

 I’ve also tried storing them in glasses or bowls of water in the fridge and this works well, but I don’t own enough glassware for this to be practical.

 For storing leftovers, there are a number of solutions.
-Personally, I was never a fan of gladwrap/clingfilm.
-Some is ridiculously sticky and will stick to everything except the bowl in question (this type of clingwrap usually contains phthalates – not what we want to be wrapping food in).
+Personally, I was never a fan of clingfilm.
+Some are ridiculously sticky and will stick to everything except the bowl in question (this type of clingwrap usually contains phthalates – not what we want to be wrapping food in).
 The phthalate-free type never seems to want to stick to anything at all.
 I find it far simpler to put a plate on top of the bowl in question.
-I also have some silicone covers for bowls that were a gift that have been very useful.
+I also have some silicone covers for bowls that were a gift and have been very useful.
 Glass jars are a great option for decanting small amounts of leftovers (and I have plenty of glass jars to hand), and Pyrex storage or stainless steel work if you want to decant into something bigger.
-Sometimes I even keep the food in the saucepan, pop the lid on and pop that in the fridge.
+Sometimes I even keep the food in the saucepan, pop the lid on, and pop that in the fridge.